 The English first got their hands on the spirit while fighting Spain in Holland during the Thirty Years’ War, where they drank it to calm their nerves before going into battle.
 Yes, that’s right.
 Gin is the original ‘Dutch Courage’.
 And, when the soldiers returned home, they took their newly found favourite spirit with them, of course, and they never looked back.

 Gin distilling begins in London

-After the Worshipful Company of Distillers was formed by King Charles I in 1638, which gave members a monopoly on the distilling trade within twenty-one miles of London and Westminster – it was clear that London would play a special role in the history of gin.
-We owe the real tradition of London gin, as well as its attachment to it, however, to yet another Dutchman.
+After the Worshipful Company of Distillers was formed by King Charles I in 1638, which gave members a monopoly on the distilling trade within 21 miles of London and Westminster, it was clear that London would play a special role in the history of gin.
+However, we owe the real tradition of London Gin, as well as Britiains’ attachment to it, to yet another Dutchman.

 And that’s the Dutch king William III – better known as William of Orange – who took to the throne in England and Ireland on 22 January 1689 and introduced the traditionally Dutch drink to his subjects.
 The era became known as the Glorious Revolution, and it was during this time that London became the epicentre of gin’s popularity.

 In fact, it was when one of the very first recorded recipes was developed, and has since been discovered in the British Library.
 It recommends adding strawberries and raspberries to the distillation process in order to give the gin a pink hue and fruity flavour.

 From a Strawberry Smash Club to a Lady in Red, we like to think we’ve learned from our gin-loving ancestors and know a thing or two about fruit gin cocktails and pink gin cocktails, so we suggest you celebrate the happy partnership between gin and London by making one for yourself.